97337 Dettelbach

 Direction

-Continue along Ritterstraße until you reach the parish church of St. Simon and Judas.
+Continue along Ritterstraße until you reach the parish church of St Simon and Judas.
 It is worth taking a look inside.
-It contains a graceful rococo interior and a unique wayside shrine.
+It contains a graceful rococo interior and a unique wayside shrine plaque.

 Here you turn left into Lindenstraße, which you follow out of the village.
-Now follow the Bibergauer Mühlbach stream until you turn left on the other side of a crossing stream to continue your hike from now on amidst vineyards.
+Now you walk along the Bibergauer Mühlbach stream until you turn left beyond a crossing stream to continue walking through vineyards.

 At the "Winzerhof Kieselsmühle" (Schweinfurter Str.
-30, 97337 Dettelbach, Tel.
-09324 33 88) you have the opportunity to taste wine.
-Then continue to the romantic town of Dettelbach with its winding alleys and colourful half-timbered houses.
+30, 97337 Dettelbach, tel.
+09324 33 88) you have the opportunity to taste some wine.
+The route then continues to the romantic little town of Dettelbach with its winding alleyways and colourful half-timbered houses.

-The old town of Dettelbach is still surrounded by a town wall with towers, gates and remains of moats, which has been preserved in large parts.
-It dates from the turn of the 16th century.
+The old town centre of Dettelbach is still surrounded by a largely preserved town wall with towers, gates and the remains of moats.
+It dates back to the turn of the 16th century.
 At that time, the town was granted town and market rights by Emperor Frederick III.

-The first armed conflict took place in the German Peasants' War in 1525, but during the Thirty Years' War it was no longer able to withstand the modern guns, and in 1631 the population opened their town to the Protestant Swedes without a fight.
+The fledgling fortifications experienced their first military conflict during the German Peasants' War in 1525, but during the Thirty Years' War they were no longer able to withstand modern artillery and the population opened their town to the Protestant Swedes without a fight in 1631.

-The appearance of the castle changed constantly in the following centuries.
-For example, many small wall additions and some of the once 52 towers disappeared.
+The appearance of the castle changed constantly over the following centuries.
+For example, many of the small wall extensions and some of the once probably 52 towers disappeared.
 In 1872, three of the five medieval gates were demolished because they hindered the increasing traffic of carts.
-In the following decade, a circular park was created in the south for the local population.
+In the following decade, a circular park was laid out in the south for the local population.

-Finally, in the 20th century, the spirit of the times changed.
-The value of the circular wall as a monument was recognised.
-Today it still closes around almost the entire Dettelbach old town.
-Particularly many of the 30 or so remaining towers can be seen along the eastern city wall between the former Neutor and the Faltertor, the more important of the two surviving gates.
+The spirit of the times finally changed in the 20th century.
+The value of the ring wall as an architectural monument was recognised.
+Today, it still surrounds almost the entire old town centre of Dettelbach.
+A particularly large number of the 30 or so remaining towers can be seen along the eastern city wall between the former Neutor and the Faltertor, the more important of the two remaining gates.

-A typical example of the development of the wall towers is the so-called Rössnerturm at the Östliche Stadtmauer 3.
-The defence tower became a residential building in the 19th century by adding a half-timbered extension.
-The so-called Mainstockheimer Turm at Stadtgraben 6 is considered the oldest surviving remnant of the town fortifications and is said to date back to the middle of the 15th century.
+A typical example of the development of the wall towers is the so-called Rössnerturm at Östliche Stadtmauer 3.
+The defence tower was converted into a residential building in the 19th century by adding a half-timbered extension.
+The so-called Mainstockheim Tower at Stadtgraben 6 is considered to be the oldest surviving remnant of the town fortifications and is thought to date back to the middle of the 15th century.
 The men's tower was the town prison until the 19th century.
-Today, together with the Faltertor, it is a popular photo motif.
+Today, together with the Faltertor gate, it is a popular photo motif.

 Am Stadtgraben 6